AndyFul/Run-By-Smartscreen/README.md

 B) You have run the executable file with runas.exe (Microsoft), AdvancedRun (Nirsoft), RunAsSystem.exe (AprelTech.com), etc.

 'Run By SmartScreen' covers all vectors of infection listed in the A) point.
-Alternatively to "Run By SmartScreen", you may simply upload the file to One Drive (or mailbox) , and download it again.
+Alternatively to 'Run By SmartScreen', you may simply upload the file to One Drive (or mailbox) , and download it again.
 This procedure also activates SmartScreen check automatically.

 Registry changes: